-At first read, I can absolutely see why people might interpret that as a recommendation to postpone operations for three weeks…but read again and notice how they also recommend that you continue care as to prevent emergency patients from having to visit an already overwhelmed hospital emergency room!
+At first read, I can absolutely see why people might interpret that as a recommendation to postpone operations for three weeks…but read again and notice how they also recommend that you continue care to prevent emergency patients from having to visit an already overwhelmed hospital emergency room!

-Beyond the read…understand that the ADA is the largest and oldest Dental Association here in the United States, so realize that they HAD to come out with a statement during these times of uncertainty…and at the same time, they had to protect their own ass ets by offering conservative counsel so as not to be held liable in case continued operations resulted in the transmission of a COVID-19 case that led to great sickness or death.
+Beyond the read…understand that the ADA is the largest and oldest Dental Association here in the United States, so realize that they HAD to come out with a statement during these times of uncertainty…and at the same time, they had to protect their own assets by offering conservative counsel so as not to be held liable in the case continued operations resulted in the transmission of a COVID-19 case that led to great sickness or death.

-At the end of the day…you, me, and the ADA all know that if you run your practice with the proper hygiene and sterilization protocol that you offer your staff and patients every day, that your practice is one of the cleanest and safest places to be right now!
+At the end of the day…you, me, and the ADA all know that if you run your practice with the proper hygiene and sterilization protocol that you offer your staff and patients every day, your practice is one of the cleanest and safest places to be right now!
 That’s right…even safer than those dirty Emergency Rooms that will never close as well!